jSodonnell66/Cat-Couture/README.md

 ## Project Overview

 Welcome to the Cat Couture E-commerce Platform, a practical demonstration of my skills as a full-stack developer.
 In this project, I've taken on the responsibility of completing a piece of work for Cat Couture, an online shop specializing in the latest cat fashion.
-The project includes various features and functionalities, and I've utilized a range of technical skills and development best practices that I've learned over the years.
+The project includes various features and functionalities, and I've utilized a range of technical skills and development best practices that I've learned over the year.

 ## Key Achievements